We don't just talk cars ... we teach how to buy them.

 Overall, we're simply big fans of the Odyssey due to its versatility and high build quality and think it makes an excellent choice as a used minivan purchase.

-There are actually several different ways to buy a pre-owned Odyssey at the lowest price, and even at wholesale.
-You can click on the links to each of the following methods to get the specific instructions.
+So lastly, there are actually several different ways to buy a used Odyssey at the lowest price, and even at wholesale.